Salkantay Trek to Machu Picchu 4 Days | 3 Nights.

-Meals Included: 5 Breakfasts, 5 Lunches, 5 Cenas.
+Meals Included: 5 Breakfasts, 5 Lunches, 5 Dinners.

 Activity Description: Hike to Humantay Lake and ascent to camp.